-We will also compare nutritional outcomes of the two groups including difference in weight-for- age Z-scores and height-for-age Z-scores from baseline to the moment in which the child starts enteral feeding and to the moment in which the child receives less than 10% of their calories from PN.
-Comparison between study groups will be performed via t-test or Wilcoxon tests, as appropriate.
+We will also evaluate nutritional outcomes including difference in weight-for- age Z-scores and height-for-age Z-scores from baseline to the moment in which the child starts enteral feeding and to the moment in which the child receives less than 10% of their calories from PN.
 Using linear regression, we will explore adjustment for baseline alternative predictors of interest.
 Trends over time in Z-scores will also be explored using regression with repeated measure methods.